MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/woodgrove-scenario.md

 ## Step 10 - Optionally create a notification template and subscription

-If System Center - Service Manager is configured with a Simple Mail Transfer Protocol (SMTP) server, as part of the Woodgrove Bank customization scenario, Ken can configure an email notification that will be sent to him when a new computer is added to the compliance group.
+If System Center - Service Manager is configured with a Simple Mail Transfer Protocol (SMTP) server, as part of the Woodgrove Bank customization scenario, Ken can configure an email notification that will be sent to them when a new computer is added to the compliance group.
 This is an optional step.

 The following procedure provides only the high-level steps for creating the **Computer Added to AppLocker Policy Notification Template** email notification template and subscription in the Service Manager console.
 For the complete procedure for creating a notification template, see [How to Create Notification Templates](./notifications.md).